nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 ## Parsing JSON

-GCN Notices are distributed through Kafka topics and for new missions are typically distributed in JSON format.
+GCN Notices are distributed through Kafka topics and, for new missions, are typically provided in JSON format.
 This guide explains how to programmatically read the JSON schema.

-Start with subscribing to a Kafka topic and parsing the JSON data
+Start by subscribing to a Kafka topic and parsing the JSON data.

 ```python
 from gcn_kafka import Consumer